gvsulib/folioreport/README.md

 ## Inventory Report

 The inventory report is used to locate lost books or other physical items.
-The report requires either a call number stem OR one or more locations, similar to the checkout report.
+The report requires either a call number stem AND/OR one or more locations, similar to the checkout report.

 The form also asks for a cut-off date.
 The report will contain items that DO NOT have any check-in events AFTER that date.
 The idea is that when staff are starting to do a shelf inventory, they note the date they start, then they go through the shelves and check-in any items on the shelf.
 Any items that should be in that area that DON'T have check-in activity since that date are not on the shelf.